Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Introduction

-Next, Section \ref{monotonicsection} establishes that the trajectories of this complex dynamical system in some $\xi-$neighborhood of the weakly hyperbolic fixed point, where $\xi \gg \epsilon$, are indeed monotonic after escape, i.e., once the escape phase starts, the radial distance (distance of the complex iterate from the weakly hyperbolic fixed point) of the trajectory increases continuously with the iterations as long as the trajectory stays within some large $\xi-$radius ball around the weakly hyperbolic fixed point. {This is a crucial result since it makes sure that any trajectory that exits a sufficiently small $\epsilon-$neighborhood of the weakly hyperbolic fixed point will keep on escaping, and will not return to this neighborhood anytime soon.}
+Next, Section \ref{monotonicsection} establishes that the trajectories of this complex dynamical system in some $\xi$-neighbor\-hood of the weakly hyperbolic fixed point, where $\xi \gg \epsilon$, are indeed monotonic after escape, i.e., once the escape phase starts, the radial distance (distance of the complex iterate from the weakly hyperbolic fixed point) of the trajectory increases continuously with the iterations as long as the trajectory stays within some large $\xi$-radius ball around the weakly hyperbolic fixed point. {This is a crucial result since it makes sure that any trajectory that exits a sufficiently small $\epsilon$-neighborhood of the weakly hyperbolic fixed point will keep on escaping, and will not return to this neighborhood anytime soon.}

-Thereafter in Section \ref{sectiondynamicformula}, we represent our general accelerated method \eqref{ds1} in the form of a complex dynamical system and show that in a weighted Euclidean metric, the trajectories of \eqref{ds1} can achieve a linear exit time ($\mathcal{O}(\log(\epsilon^{-1}))$) from any sufficiently small $\epsilon-$neighborhood of a strict saddle point $\x^*$. {Further, the set of trajectories with this linear escape rate is non-trivial and has indeed a positive Lebesgue measure with respect to the initialization set.} More importantly, this linear exit time bound from \eqref{exitimeformal} decreases with increasing the limiting momentum parameter $\beta$ in \eqref{ds1} and, therefore, \emph{larger momentum can result in an even faster exit from the strict saddle neighborhood!} {To the best of our knowledge, this is the first work that quantifies the saddle exit time as a function of the limiting momentum parameter $\beta$ and highlights the effect of using larger momentum while escaping strict saddle points.}
+Thereafter in Section \ref{sectiondynamicformula}, we represent our general accelerated method \eqref{ds1} in the form of a complex dynamical system and show that in a weighted Euclidean metric, the trajectories of \eqref{ds1} can achieve a linear exit time ($\mathcal{O}(\log(\epsilon^{-1}))$) from any sufficiently small $\epsilon$-neighborhood of a strict saddle point $\x^*$. {Further, the set of trajectories with this linear escape rate is non-trivial and has indeed a positive Lebesgue measure with respect to the initialization set.} More importantly, this linear exit time bound from \eqref{exitimeformal} decreases with increasing the limiting momentum parameter $\beta$ in \eqref{ds1} and, therefore, \emph{larger momentum can result in an even faster exit from the strict saddle neighborhood!} To the best of our knowledge, this is the first work that quantifies the saddle exit time as a function of the limiting momentum parameter $\beta$ and highlights the effect of using larger momentum while escaping strict saddle points.\footnote{{These results are obtained for fixed values of the function parameters, step size $h$, and the limiting momentum parameter $\beta$.
+In particular, if one were to ask for results at a fixed $\epsilon$, the analysis requires $\beta$ to be chosen below a maximum that remains $\mathcal{O}(1)$ as $\epsilon \to 0$.
+This, however, is not limiting, since as a practical matter, $\beta$ is never chosen too large in implementations.}}